What Does an IT Person Do?

 Spoiler alert: Glasses, whose name was actually Nick, ended up giving the office the finger and quitting.

-More recently, IT professionals have being portrayed in a glitzier manner.
-Take Q, for instance, the quirky, innovative computer whiz from the James Bond franchise or Felicity Smoak, the sleek coder/computer hacker from the CW’s Arrow.
+More recently, IT professionals have been portrayed in a glitzier manner.
+Take Q, for instance, the quirky, innovative computer whiz from the James Bond franchise, Elliott from Mr. Robot, or Felicity Smoak, the sleek coder/computer hacker from the CW’s Arrow.
 Sure, it’s a step above “nameless” Nick, but it still doesn’t accurately depict the true IT professional.

 What exactly does an IT person do?
 Why is it so important, and how can IT training benefit you?